MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-web-parts-for-sharepoint.md

 ---
 title: "Creating Web Parts for SharePoint"
-description: Create web parts for SharePoint.
-By using web parts, you can modify the content, appearance, and behavior of pages of a SharePoint site by using a browser. ms.date: "02/02/2017" ms.topic: overview
+description: Create web parts for SharePoint so you can modify the content, appearance, and behavior of pages of a SharePoint site from a browser. ms.date: "02/02/2017" ms.topic: overview
 f1_keywords: